MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-deployments.md

 ## You experience unexpected reboots, or updates are installed outside a maintenance window

-If possible, enable verbose and debug logging (bookmark) if the issue can be reproduced.
+If possible, [enable verbose and debug logging](enable-verbose-logging.md) if the issue can be reproduced.

 1. Review the ServiceWindowManager.log file on the client, and identify the service windows that are available.